hafizurcse/dev-env-setup-ml/README.md

 Now you can start building your Machine Learning, DNN, CNN algorithms.
 Congratulations!!!

-The following is optional specially for one who needs a virtual environment
+The following is optional specially for one who needs a virtual environment hence can be entirely discarded if you are happy with above setting.

-**Virtual Environment**
+## Virtual Environment

 But if you prefer to create a environment variable which offers flexibility in having different version of Pythons, different packages according to your project necessity.